Infinite monkey theorem: Almost surely

 The probability that an infinite randomly generated string of text will contain a particular finite substring is 1.
-However, this does not mean the substring's absence is "impossible", despite the absence having a prior probability of 0.
-For example, the immortal monkey could randomly type G as its first letter, G as its second, and G as every single letter, thereafter, producing an infinite string of Gs; at no point must the monkey be "compelled" to type anything else.
-(To assume otherwise implies the gambler's fallacy.)
+However, this does not mean the substring's absence is "impossible", despite the event having a prior probability of 0.
+For example, the immortal monkey could randomly type G as its first letter, G as its second, and G as every single letter, producing an infinite string of Gs; at no point must the monkey be "compelled" to type anything else (to assume otherwise implies the gambler's fallacy).
 However long a randomly generated finite string is, there is a small but nonzero chance that it will turn out to consist of the same character repeated throughout; this chance approaches zero as the string's length approaches infinity.
-There is nothing special about such a monotonous sequence except that it is easy to describe; the same fact applies to any nameable specific sequence, such as "RGRGRG" repeated forever, or "a-b-aa-bb-aaa-bbb-...", or "Three, Six, Nine, Twelve…".
+There is nothing special about such a monotonous sequence except that it is easy to describe; the same fact applies to any nameable specific sequence, such as "RGRGRG" repeated forever, or "a-b-aa-bb-aaa-bbb-...", or "Three, Six, Nine, Twelve...".

 If the hypothetical monkey has a typewriter with 90 equally likely keys that include numerals and punctuation, then the first typed keys might be "3.14" (the first three digits of pi) with a probability of (1/90)^{4}, which is 1/65,610,000.
 Equally probable is any other string of four characters allowed by the typewriter, such as "GGGG", "mATh", or "q%8e".
 The probability that 100 randomly typed keys will consist of the first 99 digits of pi (including the separator key), or any other particular sequence of that length, is much lower: (1/90)^{100}.
-If the monkey's allotted length of text is infinite, the chance of typing only the digit of pi is 0, which is just as possible (mathematically probable) as typing nothing but Gs (also probability 0).
+If the monkey's allotted length of text is infinite, the chance of typing only digits of pi is 0, which is just as possible (mathematically probable) as typing nothing but Gs (also probability 0).